AdiRomanov/CanMyPcRunIt/README.md

    - Open the terminal and run: `pip install virtualenv`

 2. **Configure Virtual Environment**
-   - The base directory is the one with `\CanMyPcRunIt`.
+   - The base directory is `PS C:\Users\Adi\Desktop\ProiectColectiv\CanMyPcRunIt>`.
-   - After installing Python, open the terminal in the base directory and run the following commands(I use Pycharm Professional, it is free for students):
+   - After installing Python, open the terminal in the base directory and run the following commands to create your own `virtual env`.
+   - The `venv` directory it's by default included in the .gitignore file, its not going to be uploaded on GitHub.
+   - (I use Pycharm Professional, it is free for students):
      ```bash
+     python -m venv venv
      cd .\venv\
      .\Scripts\activate
      ```